Danny Oquendo

-Daniel Oquendo, Jr. (/oʊˈkɛndoʊ/; born July 8, 1987) is a former American college football player.
+Daniel Oquendo, Jr. (/oʊˈkɛndoʊ/; born July 8, 1987) is an American former college football player.
 He was a wide receiver for the Maryland Terrapins of the University of Maryland.

 After the death of his autistic half-brother, Avonte Oquendo, in October 2013 in an incident which gained national headlines, Danny has determined to study law.

-Early years
+Early life

 Oquendo was born in Hackensack, New Jersey, to Daniel Oquendo, Sr., and Ana Garcia.
 He attended Hackensack High School where he was a three-year starter as a wide receiver and safety.
 As a junior, he led the team in tackles and returned two punts and a kick for touchdowns.
 As a senior in 2004, he caught 45 passes for 843 yards and nine touchdowns, returned seven punts for 125 yards, returned 12 kickoffs for 293 yards, made two quarterback sacks, three interceptions, and 81 tackles including 53 solo.
 As a junior, he was named an all-league and all-county player.
 As a senior, he was named an all-league, all-county, and PrepStar All-East Region player.
 He was also posted the fourth-best time (7.62) in the high hurdles in the nation.

 Oquendo was recruited by Maryland, Virginia Tech, Boston College, Purdue, and Rutgers.